anvilresearch/connect-docs/server.md

 ### Views

 You can change the look and feel of Anvil Connect by editing the contents of the `views` directory in your project.
 There are four templates included in your views directory: `authorize`, `signin`, `signup`, and `session`.
-Connect uses the `jade` templating language by default.
+Connect works with any templating language supported by [consolidate.js](https://github.com/tj/consolidate.js).
+The `jade` templating language is used by default.
 You can configure your server to use a different templating language with the `view_engine` setting in your config files.

 #### Authorize